williamsantosa/DEPRECATED-jekyll-website/index.md

     title: Who am I?
     text: Hey! 👋 My name is Will.
 I did (and still do) a lot of things.
 I sang tenor in choir, practiced martial arts, played video games, went on hikes, wrote stories, dreamt of goofy, illogical inventions, and much more.
     text2: >
       Yet, I decided to pursue learning software as I fell in love with solving problems and continuously learning new things.
-That, coupled with my lifelong vision of inspiring and making people happy through my work, has led me to my current goal of mastering my craft.
+That, coupled with my lifelong vision of inspiring and making people happy through my work, has led me to wanting to master my craft.
     text3: My current goals are to graduate from my master's program, work as a software engineer at a game company, and to build something that entices me to wake up in morning.
     text4: >
       Fun fact: I tried to replicate a certain game company's color scheme and design on my website.
 Can you guess what who it is? 👊